gslewis.id.au:~

 Ansible on Slackware-current in 2025

-My notes on how to install the latest Ansible on Slackware-current, as of September 2025.
+These are my notes on how to install the latest (or at least, more recent) Ansible on Slackware-current, as of September 2025.
 The SlackBuilds for the ansible and ansible-core packages still target Slackware-15.0 so a lot of the python3 dependencies are now included in Slackware-current.
-At the time of writing, these notes cover installing ansible 11.9.0 and ansible-core 2.19.1.

 Using the Sbopkg queue generator (sqg) against the Slackware-15.0 SlackBuild repository, we can get the old (15.0) dependency list.